 In this paper, we have proposed virtual core provisioning in a Bandwidth Broker architecture for QoS enabled VPN connections.
-As users of such connections are unable or unwilling to predict load between the VPN endpoints we recently proposed that customers specify their requirements as a range of quantitative service in the Service Level Agreements (SLAs) for VPN connections.
-We show how we can exploit range based SLA to simplify core provisioning and make multiplexing gain and guarantee at least lower bound of bandwidth range even under heavy VPN demand conditions.
+As users of such connections are unable or unwilling to predict load between the VPN endpoints we recently proposed that customers specify their requirements as a range of quantitative values in the Service Level Agreements (SLAs) for VPN connections.
+We show how we can exploit range-based SLAs to simplify core provisioning, make multiplexing gain and guarantee at least lower bounds of bandwidth range even under heavy VPN demand conditions.
 Simulation results support our claims and analysis.